What can a productivity system not fix?

 - One thing that’s nagging me but I’m not sure why: ___

-Sort whatever you write into three buckets (explained in the next section) and you’ve just completed the first cycle of the CORE Loop.
+Sort whatever you write into three buckets (explained in the next section) and you have just completed the first cycle of the CORE Loop.

 For digital capture, Apple Notes or Google Keep serve most people well because they are always available and require no setup.
 For analog capture, a pocket notebook has no friction and no battery.
 The specific tool matters less than the commitment to a single inbox.